 On March 11, 2020, the World Health Organization recognized the outbreak of COVID-19 as a pandemic, which has had a profound impact on the global economy.
 The pandemic continues to be a rapidly changing situation through 2021, and the provincial and territorial responses to the pandemic continue to evolve.
-Initially, during the early stages of the pandemic, certain provincial and territorial governments imposed various degrees of temporary lockdown measures forcing non-essential businesses to close, including retail cannabis stores in some jurisdictions, while other jurisdictions allowed retail cannabis stores to remain open with certain operational limitations and protocols in place.

-Although the majority of provincial lockdown measures have now been eased in most areas as vaccination rates rise and COVID-19 cases fall across the country, there is a possibility that lockdown measures could be imposed again if there is an increase in COVID-19 cases.
-Ontario declared a state of emergency and a provincewide stay-at-home order on April 8, 2021, which was subsequently lifted on June 2, 2021.
-Under the stay-at-home order all non-essential businesses, including retail cannabis stores, were closed for in-store sales, however, retail cannabis stores were permitted to remain open for curbside pickup and delivery during that time.
+The majority of temporary provincial lockdown measures, which were implemented by provinces and territories at the beginning of the pandemic, and which continued into the first half of 2021, have now been eased in most areas as vaccination rates have risen and COVID-19 cases fall across the country, but there is still a possibility that lockdown measures could be imposed again if there is an increase in COVID-19 cases.
 On May 20, 2021, the Ontario government released its "Roadmap to Reopen", a three-step plan to safely and cautiously reopen the province of Ontario and gradually lift public health measures based on Province-wide vaccination rates and improvements in key public health and health care indicators.
-As of July 16, 2021, Ontario is in Step 3 of the Ontario Reopening Plan, which means non-essential retail stores, including retail cannabis stores, are open for in-store sales, with capacity only limited as required to permit physical distancing of two metres, however, until all provincial COVID-19 restrictions on retail operations are lifted, these restrictions may have a negative impact on the Company's sales, cash flows and results of operations.
+As of September 22, 2021, Ontario requires residents to provide a proof of vaccination in order to access certain public settings and facilities, and other provinces have implemented similar vaccine mandates.
+As the date of this MD&A, Ontario has lifted capacity restrictions for certain venues, but is still in Step 3 of the Ontario Reopening Plan, which means non-essential retail stores, including retail cannabis stores, are open for in-store sales but with capacity limited as required to permit physical distancing of two metres.
+However, until all provincial COVID-19 restrictions on retail operations are lifted, these restrictions may have a negative impact on the Company's sales, cash flows and results of operations.
+In Ontario, as a temporary measure during lockdowns and stay-at-home orders, retail cannabis stores were permitted to remain open for curbside pickup and delivery, and on October 7, 2021, the Ontario government announced a proposal that would allow private retailers to offer curbside pickup and delivery permanently.
+On October 22, 2021, the Ontario government, in consultation with the Chief Medical Officer of Health, released A Plan to Safely Reopen Ontario and Manage COVID-19 for the Long-Term.
+This plan outlines the province's approach to lifting the remaining public health and workplace safety measures by March 2022.
 As of the date of this MD&A, retail cannabis stores across Canada are open with pandemic protocols in place, but there is a possibility that lockdown measures could be imposed again if there is an increase COVID-19 cases across provinces and territories which may have a negative impact on the Company's sales, cash flows and results of operations.

-In response to the pandemic, the Company implemented safety measures to protect employees and consumers which comply with all federal and provincial regulations and guidelines while keeping our facilities operating.
-The Dosecann, Kolab and Robinsons facilities remained open and operational on extended shifts with few instances of employee absenteeism or self isolation, and certain operational changes have been made to best address the safety of our employees and consumers.
-Employees at the Company's corporate head office in Toronto and other non-production staff at our cannabis facilities have been operating under a work from home model.
-The impact of COVID-19 on cannabis operations was largely limited to premium pay for hourly employees, and temporary supply chain disruptions during the first two quarters of 2020 and increased freight charges for much of the year, that were not material.
+In response to the pandemic, the Company implemented safety measures to protect employees and consumers, and is continuing to monitor and comply with all federal and provincial regulations and guidelines while keeping our facilities operating.
+The Dosecann, Kolab and Robinsons facilities have remained open and operational and employees at the Company's corporate head office in Toronto and other non-production staff at our cannabis facilities are currently operating under a part-time work from home model.